Bioconductor/bioconductor.org/content/developers/package-guidelines.md

 <h2 id="dependencies">Package Dependencies</h2>

+Packages you depend on must be available via Bioconductor or CRAN;
+the automated build system has no way to install packages from any other source.

 Reuse, rather than re-implement or duplicate, well-tested functionality from other packages.
 Specify package dependencies in the DESCRIPTION file, listed as follows